 - B&H Photo - Save $80 on a Samsung 2TB 970 EVO Plus NVMe (opens in new tab)

 - Staples - Save up to 30% on a range of SSDs, USB sticks, and external SSDs (opens in new tab)

-There are some really great SSD deals this year, with the XPG Gammix one of the best.
-It's faster than either Samsung or WD, and offers a whole lot of speedy storage for the money.
+There are some really great SSD deals this year, with the XPG Gammix being one of the best.
+It's faster than either Samsung or WD in some tests, and offers a whole lot of speedy storage for the money.
 And, again, if you're stuck on PCIe 3.0 this is a good upgrade to have in the back pocket for a Zen 4 or Raptor Lake platform of the future.

-For less than $100 you can bag a full 1TB of fast PCIe 3.0 SSD storage.
+For just $86 you can bag a full 1TB of fast PCIe 3.0 SSD storage.
 That's plenty of space for a boot drive and a host of your most oft-played games.
-You would have to be a Samsung fan to pick this over the WD Black SN770, however, but if that goes out of stock the Samsung 980 is great back up.
+You would have to be a Samsung fan to pick this over the WD Black SN770, but if that goes out of stock, the Samsung 980 is a great backup.
 Back up.
-See, SSD deals humour, we've got it all.
+See, SSD deals humor, we've got it all.

 $249.99 $199.99 at Best Buy (save $50) (opens in new tab)